-- Banks have to have incentive to provide these services to every American and legal resident.
+- Banks and other secure identity providers have to have incentive to provide these services to every American and legal resident.

 - The government needs to set up the needed regulations, guidelines, and watchdog bureaus before the first American enters their biometrics into the system.

 We have the technology now.
 Biometric scanning and voice/facial recognition technology has advanced to the point where it is absolutely possible for every city and town to have banks with the capability to give every customer their own secure account.